 How to Enable Windows Audio Service in Windows 10 Computer?

-Below we have listed down three effective methods to resolve the problem of “audio service is not running.”
+Below we have listed down five effective methods to resolve the problem of “audio service is not running.”

 Method 1: Restart the Audio-Related Services